 Below are some additional questions and answers concerning some particular features of the G7X.

-What technology is the imaging sensor in the G7X based on?
+What technology is the imaging sensor in the Canon G7 X based on?

 The camera features a BSI-CMOS (Backside Illuminated Complementary Metal–Oxide–Semiconductor) sensor.

-Which image processing chip is used to convert the raw signal into an image file and perform noise reduction and image sharpening?
+Which image processing chip is used in the Canon G7 X to convert the raw signal into an image file and perform noise reduction and image sharpening?

 Canon equipped the G7X with the DIGIC 6 image processor.

-What is the ISO sensitivity range of the G7X?
+What is the ISO sensitivity range of the Canon G7 X?

 The camera has a native sensitivity range from ISO 125 to ISO 12800.

-Does the camera have a selfie-friendly screen?
+Does the Canon G7 X have a selfie-friendly screen?